matze2402/temp_repo/combined/AFO.md

 ## Comments

 No persistant URL to ontology-file available, thus a copy of the ontology is hosted in this github-repo in subdirectory ./ontologies/
-No reasoning possible with FacT++ , as problems with xml:date persist
+No reasoning possible with FacT++ , as problems with xml:date persist.

 Reasoning works with HermiT.
 Listed below are the number of axioms of the respective subview of the AFO afo/rec/2022/09/afo.ttl -> 15268    INFO  09:43:25  Ontologies processed in 27652 ms by HermiT